-The catalogue on assistance possibilities in the event of nuclear accidents published by the BMU is a continuously updated list of consultants, nuclear installations, measuring organisations and regional radiation protection centres and is made available to the competent authorities if such an event occurs in order to request additional assistance from those listed beyond existing precautions.
+The catalogue on assistance possibilities in the event of nuclear accidents published by BMUV is a continuously updated list of consultants, nuclear installations, measuring organisations and regional radiation protection centres and is made available to the competent authorities if such an event occurs in order to request additional assistance from those listed beyond existing precautions.
+In addition, BMUV maintains a database on medical assistance options, which contains up-to-date data on hospitals that can provide assistance in the event of a nuclear accident and have the appropriate equipment for radiation accident patients.

-The emergency plans of the Federation and the Länder cover many other areas such as the production and supply of drinking water, the production of plant and animal products, food, feed, pharmaceuticals and their raw materials, other products, objects and substances, the transport of goods, the cross-border movement of persons, vehicles, goods and luggage, the handling of contaminated areas and the management of waste and waste water.
+The emergency plans of the Federation and the Länder cover many other areas such as the production and supply of drinking water, the production of plant and animal products, food, feed, pharmaceuticals and their raw materials, other products, objects and substances, the transport of goods, the cross-border movement of persons, vehicles, goods and luggage, the handling of contaminated areas and the management of waste and wastewater.